Paperback-iOS/website/src/faq/troubleshooting.md

 Try making a backup.
 If the app crashes while making a backup, export your database via **Settings** > **Developer** > **Export Database** and long press the "**Attempt Database Repair**" button and attempt a repair without making a backup.

+## The app crashes when I try to log in

+This happens on devices running iOS 17.1 or iPad OS 17.1.
+To fix this you will need to verify the email address of your Paperback account, an email for this was send automatically on account creation (check your spam/promotion folders).

 ## The thumbnail of a title does not appear

 In the library, long press the thumbnail and then select **Refresh Metadata**.